Bitcoin-com/bupool/proxy.md

 ### Prerequisites

+Building ckpool standalone without ckdb has no dependencies outside of the basic build tools on any linux installation.

-On Ubuntu and Debian, install the build essentials and git
+On Ubuntu and Debian, install the build essentials and git.
+If you are running Debian, please install sudo as well.

 ```
-sudo apt-get install build-essential yasm git sudo
+apt-get install build-essential libpq-dev autoconf automake libtool git sudo
 ```

 ### Build Ckpool without ckdb